dcdm3g/expense-dashboard/README.md

 # Fin.com

-This is an expense dashboard application that has registration, authentication and protected routes and fetches fictitious data from a database.
+This is an financial dashboard application that has registration, authentication and protected routes and fetches fictitious data from a database.

 ## Technologies